mysensors/NodeManager/README.md

     void setWaitAfterSet(int value);
     // [108] when switching on, turns the output off after the given number of milliseconds.
 For latching relay controls the pulse width (default: 0) void setPulseWidth(int value);
+    // manually switch the output to the provided value void setStatus(int value);
+    // toggle the status
+    void toggleStatus(int value);
 ~~~

 * SensorLatchingRelay (in addition to those available for SensorDigitalOutput / SensorRelay)